Binance Review | Fees, Security, Pros and Cons

 Binance Exchange Fees

-Binance has an average fee of 0.1% for its transactions, which differs in accordance with the VIP levels.
+Binance margin fees have an average value of 0.1 for every transaction, which differs in accordance with the VIP levels.
 Users who want to make payments with the Binance Coin (BNB) can have their fees substantially reduced.

 Credit card payments in other fiats aside form USD or EUR will have a standard processing fee of 3.5% ($10 minimum) applied to the transaction.